CPU Tweaks

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Mint this has changed: you'll see asterisks when you type.
 Press Enter again.

 c.
 Then launch cpupower-gui from the menu and tweak to your heart's delight.
-It lets you set the scaling governor either individually for each CPU core (why?), or for all of them at once (which is of course what you want).
+It lets you set the scaling governor either individually for each CPU core (why?), or for all of them at once (which is of course what you always want, so make sure you flip that switch for the "All CPUs" option).

 To check what your CPU cores are currently set to, utilize this terminal command (copy/paste it into the terminal and press Enter):